robrushton/Simple-Cryp/README.md

 Use "java SimpleCryp" in the terminal to run the program.
 The results for the example above are shown.

 ##Notes
-Encrypted/Decrypted files are save in the directory the program was executed in.
+Encrypted/Decrypted files are saved in the directory the program was executed in.

-Still under development.
-* Capital letters are not preserved in encryption/decryption